Chimera Reading Salon.New Urban Perspectives | Cities and Culture

 Introduction

-A modern upgrade of Jane Jacob's legendary 1961 book The Life and Death of a Great American City
+A modern upgrade of Jane Jacobs’ legendary book, The Death and Life of Great American Cities, published in 1961.

-With the keen eye of a journalist and a thorough understanding of veteran critics and observers, Zhu Jin conducts a panoramic survey of contemporary New York, tracing the economic and social transformations of six prototype regions, and leading readers to visit the site of New York's first IKEA home and the site of the World Trade Center.
-She points out that real estate developers and government officials have teamed up to wipe out the roughness and disparity of the city's streetscape, erasing the history and identity of the community, trying to make everything clean and new.
-Naked City prompts us to think about how to defend the survival rights of ordinary citizens and the vulnerable, how to give young cultural people space to innovate, and how cities can preserve a diverse landscape.
+With a journalist’s keen eye and the penetrating insight of a seasoned commentator and observer, Sharon Zukin conducts a panoramic investigation of contemporary New York.
+She traces the economic and social transformations of six archetypal neighborhoods, guiding readers through visits to the city’s first IKEA and the memorial at the World Trade Center site.
+She reveals how real estate developers and government officials collaborate to smooth out the grit and diversity of the urban landscape, erasing community history and identity in pursuit of a pristine, new-look city.
+Naked City compels us to consider how to defend the livelihoods of ordinary people and the marginalized, how to create space for young creatives to forge new visions, and how to preserve the city’s multifaceted character.

 Read more